raidensakura/modmail/README.md

 This project has included pre-commit script that automatically run black and ruff linter on every commit.

-1. Install development dependencies
+1. Install development dependencies.
     ```console
     $ poetry install --no-root --only dev
     ```
-2. Install the pre-commit hook
+2. Install the pre-commit hook.
     ```console
     $ poetry run pre-commit install
     ```